top of page

 Plantlife’s No Mow May campaign has done a great job in encouraging gardeners to let wildflowers thrive at this critical time, helping the country's beleaguered bees to find food.
 Wildflowers are incredibly important for pollinators; and of course gardens look better for them, too!

-Supporting this and similar campaigns, such as re-flowering road verges and creating ‘bee corridors’ will really help our pollinators—honey bees, bumble bees, hover flies and beetles—whose populations have crashed due to decades of habitat destruction, pesticide abuse, and the impacts of extreme weather due to climate change.
+Supporting this and similar campaigns, such as re-flowering road verges and creating ‘bee corridors’ will really help our pollinators—honey bees, bumble bees, hoverflies and beetles—whose populations have crashed due to decades of habitat destruction, pesticide abuse, and the impacts of extreme weather due to climate change.

 Time to divide hives